 Upper endoscopy—a thin, lighted tube inserted down the throat to examine the esophagus, stomach, and small intestine

 SmartPill—a pill-sized device that is swallowed to capture information on the digestive system

 Talk with your doctor about the best treatment plan for you.
 Treatment options include:

 Managing what you eat can help control gastroparesis.
-You may work with your doctor or a registered dietician to create a meal plan that is right for you.
+You may work with your doctor or a registered dietitian to create a meal plan that is right for you.
 This may include: Eating small meals several times throughout the dayFollowing a liquid diet

 and high-fiber foods

 You may be given medications that treat your symptoms and help your stomach empty.
 These medications work by stimulating the stomach muscles to contract.
 Examples include: MetoclopramideErythromycin

 Other medications may be prescribed to reduce nausea.

 Avoid medications that delay gastric emptying—Some medications may keep your stomach from emptying properly.
 These include narcotic pain medications, calcium channel blockers, and some antidepressants.
-Keep a list of all the medicines you are taking and share this list with your doctor.
-Make sure you talk to your doctor before stopping any medicines.
+Keep a list of all the medications you are taking and share this list with your doctor.
+Make sure you talk to your doctor before stopping any medications.